Security and Compliance

 Quick Base is a shared application Platform as a Service (aPaaS) with logical access segregating each customer’s data.
 Quick Base controls logical access to data via authentication and authorization at the Realm, Account and Application layers.
 Realms, otherwise thought of as a domain, hold customer Accounts.
 Within accounts are Quick Base Applications which are managed by Quick Base customers.
 Quick Base customers can manage access and permissions at the Realm, Account and App layers via the Quick Base platform.

 Quick Base encrypts customer data in motion and at rest.
 All communications over non-trusted Internet networks are encrypted via a 256 bit (SHA2) TLS certificate, TLS 1.0, 1.1, 1.2.
 Quick Base encrypts data at rest at the application layer including app data and file attachments using AES256.
-Quick Base is disabling support for TLS 1.0 in April 2018.
+Quick Base is disabling support for TLS 1.0 and TLS 1.1 in Sept 2018, after which we will only support TLS 1.2 or higher.

 Operations and Monitoring